baltpeter/thesis-mobile-consent-dialogs/thesis/550_analysis-method.md

 TODO: Source code available in same repository as instrumentation framework

+TODO: General steps for analysis, maybe even as a diagram?

 ## Consent Dialog Detection

 As it is not feasible to detect consent dialogs on mobile based on the IAB TCF framework or CMP library-specific adapters (see [@sec:cd-situation-mobile]), we need to use an approach that is based on common elements of consent dialogs.
 Looking at existing research for the web and disregarding TCF- and library-based approaches [@papadogiannakisUserTrackingPostcookie2021b; @matteCookieBannersRespect2020; @nouwensDarkPatternsGDPR2020; @noyb.euNoybAimsEnd2021], most approaches for consent dialog detection are purely manual [@sanchez-rolaCanOptOut2019; @trevisanYearsEUCookie2019a; @utzInformedConsentStudying2019a; @mehrnezhadCrossPlatformEvaluationPrivacy2020].
 Some research relies on adblock filter lists like [*Easylist Cookies*](https://secure.fanboy.co.nz/fanboy-cookiemonster.txt) and [*I don't care about cookies*](https://www.i-dont-care-about-cookies.eu/abp/) to detect HTML elements belonging to consent dialogs based on their ID or class [@aertsCookieDialogsTheir2021; @eijkImpactUserLocation2019a].
 These lists are _very_ broad, e.g. detecting any element with `CNIL` (the French data protection authority) or `Cookie` in its ID.
 Finally, privacy policy detection tends to be keyword-based [@libertAutomatedApproachAuditing2018; @degelingWeValueYour2019], matching on general terms like "policy" and "GDPR"^[See: <https://github.com/RUB-SysSec/we-value-your-privacy/blob/181cbffb62ce2dcc89ff9b467401093aa10f0cd8/privacy_wording.json>], or use natural language processing [@hosseiniUnifyingPrivacyPolicy2021].